SWaeldchen/swaeldchen.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Certifiable Game Plans
-description: a project with a background image
+description: Can we certify the plan of a powerful but possibly adversarial AI?
-img: assets/img/12.jpg
+img:
 importance: 1
-category: work
+category: Alignment
 ---

 Every project has a beautiful feature showcase page.